Whatnot Listing & Show Prep: How to Maximize Your Live Sales

 Structuring Your Show for Maximum Revenue

 A Whatnot show isn't just a sequence of auctions.
 It's a performance with an arc.
-The best sellers think about pacing, energy management, and strategic item placement the same way a DJ thinks about a setlist.
+The best sellers think about pacing, energy management, and item placement the same way a DJ thinks about a setlist.

 The Show Arc

-Experienced Whatnot sellers typically structure their shows in phases:
+Experienced sellers structure their shows in phases:

 Economics of a Whatnot ShowTypical 2-hour live selling session breakdown01Show SetupItems Listed50itemsShow Duration2hoursAvg Starting Bid$502During ShowPeak Viewers150Items Sold35(70%)Avg Final Price$1803RevenueGross Revenue$630Whatnot Fee (8%)-$50.40COGS (est.)-$175Net ProfitAfter fees + COGS$404.60$630- $50.40- $175grossfeescogs64% profit margin on a 70% sell-through rate